KoboldAI/KoboldAI-Client/readme.md

 Softprompts (also known as Modules in other products) are addons that can change the output of existing models.
 For example you may load a softprompt that biases the AI towards a certain subject and style like transcripts from your favorite TV show.

 Since these softprompts are often based on existing franchises we currently do not bundle any of them with KoboldAI due to copyright concerns (We do not want to put the entire project at risk).
-Instead look at community resources like #softprompts on the [KoboldAI Discord](https://discord.gg/XuQWadgU9k) or the [community hosted mirror](https://storage.henk.tech/KoboldAI/softprompts/) .
+Instead look at community resources like #softprompts on the [KoboldAI Discord](https://discord.gg/XuQWadgU9k) or the [community hosted mirror](https://storage.henk.tech/KoboldAI/softprompts/).

 That way we are better protected from any DMCA claims as things can be taken down easier than directly on Github.
 If you have a copyright free softprompt that you made from scratch and is not based on existing IP that you would like to see officially bundled with KoboldAI issue a pull request with your softprompt.

-Training softprompts can be done for free with the [mtj-softtuner colab](https://colab.research.google.com/github/VE-FORBRYDERNE/mtj-softtuner/blob/main/mtj-softtuner.ipynb) , in that case you can leave most of the settings default.
+Training softprompts can be done for free with the [Easy Softprompt Tuner](https://colab.research.google.com/gist/henk717/281fd57ebd2e88d852ef9dcc3f29bebf/easy-softprompt-tuner.ipynb#sandboxMode=true), in that case you can leave most of the settings default.
 Your source data needs to be a folder with text files that are UTF-8 formatted and contain Unix line endings.

 ## Userscripts